qinglingni/jekyll-now/_posts/2017-5-2-First 'Data Science' Prediction Model.md

 Only about 20-25% directors, actors, and writers had 3 or above movies in the data set, so by using this data set to predict rating for specific movie, the model pretty much remembered most movies.

 ## Modeling Results
-Due to the time limitation, I did not have time to fix the mistakes I made to the dataset.
-I had to limit the few numerical features I have, as Year, Month, Day, Weekday, runtime, Domestic Gross, and Budget.
+Due to the time limitation, I did not have time to fix the mistakes I made to the feature engineering.
+I had to limit my model to the few numerical features I have, as Year, Month, Day, Weekday, runtime, Domestic Gross, and Budget.
 And the Oscar goes to..........no one.
 I tried different models by using different combinations of these features.
 The best one is a 3 degree Polynomial model with Year, Month, Weekday, and Budget, and the test R^2 is only 0.06.

 Even though I did not find a model that can predict IMDB rating, I enjoyed the learning of different ways of doing feature seletion and engineering.